wilsonkv/studio-notes/javascript/Object-based programming.md

 Advantages

-1.Javascript is executed on the client side
+1.Javascript is executed on the client side.

-2.Javascript is a relatively easy language
+2.Javascript is a relatively easy language.

-3.Javascript is relatively fast to the end user
+3.Javascript is relatively fast to the end user.

 4.Extended functionality to web pages.